A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Results and Discussion

 \subsection{Ablation Studies}

 To further examine the robustness and contribution of GuardEval, we perform an ablation study by fine-tuning an open-source model on the GuardEval dataset and evaluating it on both the GuardTest dataset and various other benchmark datasets.
-Initial evaluation shows that these models achieve a robust attitude towards these benchmarks, outperforming major AI moderators.
+Early analysis shows these models remain sensitive to chat templates and formatting.
+To maintain consistency, we adopted the final template shown in the \ref{subsec:prompt}, which provided more consistent results across other open-source testing environments

 We conduct an ablation study to quantify the impact of our dataset and fine-tuning procedure.
 Specifically, we examine: (i) whether fine-tuning on \emph{GuardEval} improves over the corresponding base models; and (ii) how these gains vary with model capacity.
-Evaluation is reported as F1-scores on Nemo-Safety, Beaver Tails, ToxicChat, and WildGuard.
+Figure~\ref{tab:prompt_response_percent} shows evaluation results reported as F1-scores on Nemo-Safety, Beaver Tails, ToxicChat, and WildGuard.

 For (i), fine-tuning on \emph{GuardEval} consistently improves moderation performance across all models.
 For example, \textit{Qwen2.5} fine-tuned on \emph{GuardEval} attains F1-scores of 0.800 (Nemo-Safety), 0.810 (Beaver), 0.820 (WildGuard), and 0.820 (ToxicChat), surpassing both Llama Guard and OpenAI moderators on these benchmarks. \textit{Llama-3.1-8B} fine-tuned on \emph{GuardEval} shows similar gains over its base variant, with the most significant improvements on ToxicChat and Beaver Tails.